The Ultimate Guide to Hawaii’s Idyllic Island of Oahu

 Oh, and be sure to make plenty of time for mai tai taste testing around town!

-2. Remember Pearl Harbor at the USS Arizona Memorial
+2. Visit Pearl Harbor and the USS Arizona Memorial

 In the early morning hours of December 7, 1941, as the 185 vessels of the U.S. Pacific Fleet lay calm and serene, the first wave of Japanese aircraft entered Hawaiian airspace and began what would be the U.S. Navy’s greatest defeat.